go-gorm/gorm.io/pages/docs/many_to_many.md

 ## Many To Many

-Many to Many adds a join table between two models.
+Many to Many add a join table between two models.

 For example, if your application includes users and languages, and a user can speak many languages, and many users can speak a specified language.